(613) 533-2901 (M.Sc. and Ph.D. Programs)

 EPID 851 Medically Relevant Microbiology in Infection Prevention and Control

 This course provides foundational and applied information to support learners' development of infection prevention and control (IPAC) practices within various healthcare and public health settings.
 Students will gain an understanding of the basics of medical microbiology and how they relate to core competencies for IPAC.
-Three term hours.
+Three term-hours.
 Winter.
-TBD
+P. Sheth.

 EPID 852 Fundamentals of Infection Prevention and Control and Environments of Care

 This course provides foundational and applied information to support learners' development of infection prevention and control (IPAC) practices within various healthcare and public health settings.
 Students will gain an understanding of the core competencies for IPAC.
 Diverse principles and practices associated with routine practices, additional precautions, program evaluation, surveillance and outbreak management, occupational health, emergency management, disinfection concepts, preprocessing, construction/renovation and principles of adult learning will be explored as the foundational concepts of an IPAC program.
 Students will be able to apply these IPAC skills and concepts to a broad environment of care and its overall impact on public health.
-Three term hours.
-Winter.
-TBD
+Three term-hours.
+Fall.
+K. Allain, H. Candon.

 EPID 853 Healthcare Quality, Safety and Risk

 This course provides foundational and applied information and activities to support learners' development of quality, risk and safety principles and practices within Public Health settings.
 Learners will gain an understanding of the integration of improvement science within the public health setting with a particular focus on the area of infection prevention and control (IPAC).
-Principals and practices associated with policy, change management, leadership, communication, collaboration, and safety culture will be examined to explore ways to provide optimal health outcomes for individuals and communities while adhering to the principals of IPAC.
-Three term hours.
+Principles and practices associated with policy, change management, leadership, communication, collaboration, and safety culture will be examined to explore ways to provide optimal health outcomes for individuals and communities while adhering to the principals of IPAC.
+Three term-hours.
 Summer (on-line).
-TBD
+K. Sears.

 EPID 886 Public Health Professional Development

 This course assists students to lay the foundation for continuing professional development in public health practice.
 Students are introduced to the personal learning portfolio and coached to chart their progress in developing skills and competencies through a combination of workshops, seminars, and online learning modules.
-1.5 term hours per week.
+1.5 term hours per term.
 Fall and Winter terms.
-B. Melles
+S. Buttemer/ Coordinator.
+L. Brancaccio.

 EPID 887 Practicum Placement